Theodore P. Savas: Career and personal life

 Savas was part of Clive Cussler's expedition in 1994-1995 that found the Confederate submarine CSS Hunley off Charleston, South Carolina.

-In addition to writing articles on a variety of historical topics and penning a regular column for a local newspaper, Savas has written, edited, or co-authored a dozen books (published in seven languages), and has ghostwritten nearly forty others.
+In addition to writing articles on a variety of historical topics he penned a regular column for a local newspaper for many years in the Sacramento region.
+Savas has written, edited, or co-authored more than a dozen books (published in many languages), and has ghostwritten nearly forty others for authors, publishers, and agents.